 Sew-in lace frontal wigs are usually installed using glue or lace tape.
 They last between 2 to 4 weeks without needing a retouch.
 The longer period of time your lace frontals have to stay installed can make it irritate your skin and severely damage your hairline or break off your edges.

 2. Lace frontals can require a lot of work

 At first installation of lace frontal wigs, it requires a lot of tweaking to achieve the natural look it has.
 You will need to do things like bleaching the knots of the wig, tweezing, tinting, plucking or trimming baby hairs and installing your wig correctly so you can achieve a realistic hairline.
 If you wear a sew-in lace frontal extension, it often requires weekly upkeep and maintenance, to achieve better results and a more natural look.
 However, if you don't want to go through all that styling, you should rock a lace frontal wig, which doesn't require as much work as sew-ins.

 Because of the need to achieve a more realistic natural look, lace frontals are more expensive to buy than lace closures.
-While lace frontals needs fewer raw Indian bundles, the freedom of versatility to style any desired look which it offers, will explain the spike in the price of the lace frontal.
+While lace frontals need fewer raw Indian bundles, the freedom of versatility to style any desired look which it offers will explain the spike in the price of the lace frontal.

 How to install a lace frontal

 A lace closure typically comes in 4 X 4 inches in size and is used to close off your wig or a particular style.
 They are available in many different styles which include the three-part, free part, and middle part.
 Three-part closures allow you to part the hair in three different ways while the middle part closures only give you one style option.
 Free part, however, let you part your hair however you wish to.
 A free part closure hairpiece is more preferred because of the versatility it offers.